0x106/Atlas-Documentation/AtlasDocs/docs/index.md

 Atlas is a web browser for augmented reality.
-By default, any website can be rendered into a 3D scene -- however Atlas makes it easy to make small adjustments, upload 3D models, or build entire 3D scenes using popular frameworks like A-Frame.
+By default, any website can be rendered into a 3D scene -- however Atlas makes it easy to make small adjustments, upload 3D models, or build entire 3D environments using popular frameworks like A-Frame.

 <!-- [![Material for MkDocs](assets/images/material.png)](assets/images/material.png)